Urban-Analytics/INTEGRATE/llm/python/Embeddings/CLIP/ReadMe.md

 - Sample (randomly?) locations on the road network, roughly Xm (?) apart
 - Download images from street view using Google Maps API
     - For each point, sample 4 images, facing in the 4 cardinal directions
-- Save a pickle file containing 2-CalculateEmbeddings.ipynb
+- Save a pickle file containing...

+2-CalculateEmbeddings.ipynb
 - Create text embeddings for the categories we want to assign images to
 - Create image embedding for each image
-- Calculate similarity scores between each image and each embedding 3-AssessImageClassifications.ipynb 4-SummariseEmbeddings.ipynb 5-InvestigateEmbeddings_CorrelationWithIMD.ipynb
+- Calculate similarity scores between each image and each embedding

+3-AssessImageClassifications.ipynb

+4-SummariseEmbeddings.ipynb

+5-InvestigateEmbeddings_CorrelationWithIMD.ipynb

 6-Test-models.ipynb

 7-Test-models-FeatureImportance.ipynb

 # Estimating Gentrification using Street View Images and Embeddings